-The information you record in your food diary will help you and your family doctor design an eating program to meet your needs.
+The information you record in your food diary will help you and your family doctor design an eating program just for you.
 These instructions will help you get the most out of your food diary.
 Generally, food diaries are meant to be used for a whole week, but studies have shown that keeping track of what you eat for even 1 day can help you make changes in your diet.

 In this column, write down the type of food you ate.
 Be as specific as you can.
 Include sauces and gravies.
 Don't forget to write down "extras," such as soda, salad dressing, mayonnaise, butter, sour cream, sugar and ketchup.